ygorcosta/wedeploy.com/ui/src/pages/tutorials/java/it-works.md

 ---
 title: "It Works"
-description: "In this section, you'll learn how to deploy an application using Node.js."
+description: "In this section, you'll learn how to deploy an application using WeDeploy Java."
 buttonTitle: "It works"
-tutorialTitle: "Getting started with Node.js"
+tutorialTitle: "Getting started with Java"
-parentId: "nodejs"
+parentId: "java"
 layout: "tutorial"
 time: 30
 weight: 5